 The first time you access these additional features, you must read and accept a separate real-time quote agreement.
 The real-time quote agreement is a supplement to this Agreement and provides additional terms and conditions that govern use of market data and the various exchange networks.

-You may initiate trades using U.S. Bancorp Investments Online or the U.S. Bancorp Investments mobile app.
+You may initiate trades using U.S. Bancorp Investments Online portal or the U.S. Bancorp Investments mobile app.
 As a self-directed investor, you are solely responsible for any and all transactions you initiate using Digital Services.
 All orders entered are unsolicited and based on your own investment decisions or the investment decision of your duly authorized representative.
 You understand that all investments involve risk, that losses may exceed the principal invested, and that the past performance of a security, industry, sector, market, or financial product does not guarantee future results or returns.

 As a self-directed investor, you appoint U.S. Bancorp Investments as your agent and authorize U.S. Bancorp Investments to take the following actions:

-You understand that we may execute your orders on any exchange or market unless you specifically instruct otherwise.
+Choice of exchange: You understand that we may execute your orders on any exchange or market unless you specifically instruct otherwise.

-You may be able to access an exchange to initiate trades and understand that each participating national securities exchange or association asserts a proprietary interest in all of the market data it furnishes to parties that disseminate said data.
+Accessing an exchange: You may be able to access an exchange to initiate trades and understand that each participating national securities exchange or association asserts a proprietary interest in all of the market data it furnishes to parties that disseminate said data.
 You also understand that neither we nor any participating national securities exchange or association nor any supplier of market data guarantees the timeliness, sequence, accuracy, completeness, reliability or content of market information, or messages disseminated to or by any party.
 You understand that neither we nor any participating national securities exchange or association nor any supplier of market data warrants that the service will be uninterrupted or error-free.

-In the event that you sell a security prior to its ex-dividend/distribution date, and you receive the related cash/stock dividend or distribution in error, you direct us to act on your behalf to pay such dividend/distribution to the entitled purchaser of the securities you sold.
-You guarantee to promptly reimburse us for said dividend or distribution..
+Distributions: In the event that you sell a security prior to its ex-dividend/distribution date, and you receive the related cash/stock dividend or distribution in error, you direct us to act on your behalf to pay such dividend/distribution to the entitled purchaser of the securities you sold.
+You guarantee to promptly reimburse us for said dividend or distribution.

 Extraordinary Events: You understand that U.S. Bancorp Investments shall not be liable for loss caused directly or indirectly by government restrictions, exchange or market rulings, suspension of trading, war, strikes, natural disasters or any other conditions or causes beyond U.S. Bancorp Investments’ control or anticipation, including, but not limited to, delays in the transmission of orders due to breakdown or failure of transmission or communication facilities.
 You agree to indemnify and hold U.S. Bancorp Investments harmless from any loss, damage or liability arising out of any transaction in which it acts, directly or indirectly, as your agent, absent any willful or grossly negligent conduct by U.S. Bancorp Investments.

-In addition to our online FAQs, tips, and “Answer” resources, the CoBrowse and ScreenShare services allow you to authorize us to view your screen along with you to provide real time assistance or troubleshoot issues you may be experiencing on your device.
+In addition to our online FAQs, tips, and other resources, the CoBrowse and ScreenShare services allow you to authorize us to view your screen along with you to provide real time assistance or troubleshoot issues you may be experiencing on your device.

 CoBrowse enables us to view your active Digital Services session in a limited capacity to provide you with live on-screen assistance while interacting with Digital Services.
 We will only be able to CoBrowse with you within Digital Services and will not be able to view other applications on your device.